xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKGROUP**?(name\_array)

-Name\_array    is the list of workbooks or sheets in workbooks that you want grouped.
+Name\_array&nbsp;&nbsp;&nbsp;&nbsp;is the list of workbooks or sheets in workbooks that you want grouped.

   - > If name\_array is omitted, the most recently created group is
     > recreated.